Beginnings and Endings

 allowing truth

-open to what the winds would bring
+open to what the winds will bring

 trusting